Peter Carmichael (Royal Navy officer): MiG kill

 On 9 August 1952 Carmichael, flying his regular Sea Fury (WJ232), was leading a four aircraft formation to attack railway facilities between Manchon and Pyongyang when, in the vicinity of Chinnampo, his Number 2, Sub-Lieutenant Carl Haines, gave a radio warning of MiGs diving towards the Sea Furys from behind and the right.
 As Carmichael later stated:

 Eight MiGs came at us out of the sun.
 I did not see them at first, and my No. 4, 'Smoo' Ellis, gave a break when he noticed tracer streaming past his fuselage.We all turned towards the MiGs and commenced a 'scissors'.
 It soon became apparent that four MiGs were after each section of two Furies, but by continuing our break turns, we presented impossible targets.
 They made no attempt to bracket us.
 One MiG came at me head on.
 I saw his heavy tracer shells.
 I fired a burst, then he flashed past me.
 I believe Carl got some hits on him too.
 This aircraft then broke away, and went head on to my Nos 3 and 4, Lieutenant Pete Davies and 'Smoo' Ellis.
 They were seen to get good hits on one who broke away with smoke coming from him.

 Although some sources claim a second MiG-15 was downed by the British pilots, most accounts do not mention this.
 Regardless, this incident was the only air-to-air engagement by a British pilot in a British aircraft during the Korean War.
 However, Royal Air Force pilots flying on exchange with the USAF did claim at least seven kills during the course of the conflict.

 He was subsequently awarded the Distinguished Service Cross in 1953.

 In 2018, it was found that the kill may have been erroneously credited to Lieutenant Carmichael; The kill is now claimed by Brian 'Schmoo' Ellis, a sub-lieutenant flying in formation with Lieutenant Carmichael that day.
 Ellis claims that he was the only pilot in the flight that returned with no ammunition left, while Carmichael only expended about 10% of his cannon rounds during a routine 'gun check' strafing-run on a stretch of sand.
 Ellis claims that the Royal Navy simply awarded the kill to the most senior man in the flight – Carmichael – despite most of the flight knowing the truth.
-The Royal Navy has not disputed Ellis' claim, although there is currently no way to verify the kill claim.
+The Royal Navy has not disputed Ellis' claim, and although there was no gyro gun sight camera to prove him correct, his colleagues also endorsed that credit should go to him.